Jericho Rosales: Philanthropy and activism

 In February 2014, Rosales was involved in a campaign "Free Mali", the lonely elephant who has been living in a small, concrete enclosure at the Manila Zoo for 35 years.
 The campaign is led by animal rights group PETA.
 In February 2020, Rosales launched an eco-friendly tote bags named "Echo Bags".
 Portions of the proceeds went to "Waves 4 Water", a non-profit organization which helps people around the world get access to clean water.
 In April 2020, Rosales auctioned some of his items in an online bidding for the benefit of "Lockdown Cinema Club", which supports 1,500 film workers displaced by the ongoing Luzon lockdown due to the COVID-19 pandemic.
 In November 2020, Rosales donated 400 food packs in Marikina for the victims of Typhoon Ulysses through the organization "I Am Hope" headed by Bea Alonzo.
 In October 2021, Rosales spearheaded a 20-unit housing project in Baggao, Cagayan, with ex-wife Kim Jones and manager Marinez Elizalde for the victims of Typhoon Ulysses.

 Personal life

 Rosales was born in Quezon City, but was raised in Bula, Camarines Sur where he learned to speak Rinconada Bikol.

-Santino Rosales (born 2000), Jericho's son with ex-partner Kai Palomares, is a model and football player currently with Maharlika Taguig.
+Santino Rosales (born 2000), his son with ex-partner Kai Palomares, is a model and professional football player for Maharlika Taguig.

 Rosales and Kristine Hermosa were in a relationship from 2000 to 2004.

 He married Kim Jones in a beach wedding ceremony in Boracay on May 1, 2014.
 On January 29, 2024, Rosales and Jones announced their separation after being married for 10 years.
 Their godfather, Ricco Ocampo, stated that they had been separated since 2019.

-In August 2024, Rosales announced he is dating actress Janine Gutierrez.
+In August 2024, Rosales announced that he was dating actress Janine Gutierrez.